node-fetch/node-fetch/README.md

     timeout: 0,             // req/res timeout in ms, it resets on redirect.
 0 to disable (OS limit applies).
 Signal is recommended instead.
     compress: true,         // support gzip/deflate content encoding. false to disable
     size: 0,                // maximum response body size in bytes.
 0 to disable
-    agent: null             // http(s).Agent instance or function that returns an instance (see below)
+    agent: null,            // http(s).Agent instance or function that returns an instance (see below)
     highWaterMark: 16384    // the maximum number of bytes to store in the internal buffer before ceasing to read from the underlying resource.
 }
 ```